Nihang: British rule

-During British rule, the Nihangs faced a decline, with there being fewer Nihangs, as they had lost the former prestige they held during the pre-colonial period.
-The system of managing Sikh shrines through sarbarahs, mahants, and Nihangs introduced during the Sikh Empire was continued by the British administeration.
+During British rule, the Nihangs continued to face a decline,' with there being fewer Nihangs, as they had lost the former prestige they held during the pre-colonial period.
+In the 1892 census, 1,376 persons recorded themselves as being Nihangs, which this number declining to 431 in the 1901 census.'
+The system of managing Sikh shrines through sarbarahs, mahants, and the Nihangs introduced during the Sikh Empire was continued by the British administration.

 During the Singh Sabha Movement, the Sikh reformers may have adopted the unique markers of Nihangs in order to formulate and promote a separate Sikh identity, encapsulated as the Tat Khalsa.
 Aspects of the Nihang dress was adopted by other Sikhs, as it was seen as being "quintessentially" Sikh, alongside the martial aspects of the Nihangs, which was promoted by the British administrators as being ideal Sikh traits.
 The Akalis of the 20th century cannot be traced back to the historical Nihangs.
 Since 1920, the term Akali is also used synonymously to refer to members of a Sikh political party called the Shiromani Akali Dal.

 Post-independence

 After the independence of India, Nihang deras started thriving.
 The Nihangs were renowned for their martial qualities but this popular image was damaged in 1978 and thereafter.
 During the Punjab insurgency, the Nihangs tended to not support the Khalistan movement, with there only being a few Nihangs who became militants, such as Avtar Singh Brahma and Pipal Singh (as per Ajit Singh Poohla, former leader of the Taruna Dal), who fought for the movement.
 On the contrary, there are claims of fighting between the Khalistanis and Nihangs.
 It is alleged that a Nihang dera, the dera of Ajit Singh Phoola, was involved in the murder of the family of a Sikh militant named Joga Singh of the Khalistan Commando Force in Khanpur, Amritsar district.
 Similarly, Piara Singh Nihang is suspected of murdering over a dozen family members of the Sikh militant Jagir Singh.

 The Nihang leader Santa Singh and Ajit Singh Poohla had ties to the Indian National Congress party.
 Santa Singh was excommunicated from the Sikh religion in 1984.
 In 2001, Baba Santa Singh, the jathedar of Budha Dal, along with 20 Nihang jathadars (leaders), refused to accept the ban on the consumption of bhang by the SGPC.
-Baba Santa Singh was excommunicated for a different issue, and replaced with Balbir Singh, who agreed to shun the consumption of bhang.
+Baba Santa, Singh was excommunicated for a different issue, and replaced with Balbir Singh, who agreed to shun the consumption of bhang.